KaiHotz/react-rollup-boilerplate/README.md

 - `yarn check-types`: Runs typescript type checker.
 - `yarn ci`: Runs Linting, tests and type checker all together.
 - `yarn release` : Publishes your Library on NPM or your private Registry (depending on your config in your `.npmrc` file).
-- `yarn audit:fix`: Is similar to npm audit --fix, it checks dependencies for reported vulnerabilities and tire to patch them.
 - `yarn storybook`: Same as yarn start, to serve storybook.
 - `yarn storybook:build`: Generates the build for storybook in `storybook-static` folder, that can be deployed wherever you need.
 - `yarn storybook:deploy`: Builds and deploys Storybook to GitHub Pages.